FTChinese/NEXT/README.md

 # FTChinese Next Project

+## Need API Support
+* related stories for bottom, with images

 ## Tasks to Change.
 2016.03.20
 - We use `gulp-sass` rather than `gulp-ruby-sass`. `gulp-sass` is node's binding to lib sass which is written in C, therefore much faster and compatible with Node.